 [Moved from the comment to Rule 77-II.]
-Rule 77 identical to Federal Rule of Civil Procedure 77 except for; (1) substitution of "Superior Court" for "district courts" and "District of Columbia" for "district" where appropriate; (2) addition of the phrase "after 12:00 noon" to section (c) to reflect the fact that the Clerk's Office will be open Saturday mornings; (3) deletion of the authorization in section (c) for promulgation of local rules; (4) substitution in section (d) for reference to the Rules for the District of Columbia Court of Appeals in place of reference to the Federal Rules of Appellate Procedure; and (5) modification of the 1st sentence of section (d) to require the Clerk to mail notice of the entry of an order or judgment only when the same was signed or decided out of the Clerk substantial time by eliminating the needless administrative burden of mailing notice of orders or judgments to parties who are already aware of those orders or judgments by virtue of their presence at the time the same were made.
+Rule 77 identical to Federal Rule of Civil Procedure 77 except for; (1) substitution of "Superior Court" for "district courts" and "District of Columbia" for "district" where appropriate; (2) addition of the phrase "after 12:00 noon" to section (c) to reflect the fact that the Clerk's Office will be open Saturday mornings; (3) deletion of the authorization in section (c) for promulgation of local rules; (4) substitution in section (d) for reference to the Rules for the District of Columbia Court of Appeals in place of reference to the Federal Rules of Appellate Procedure; and (5) modification of the 1st sentence of section (d) to require the Clerk to mail notice of the entry of an order or judgment only when the same was signed or decided out of the presence of the parties or their counsel.
+This last modification is intended to save the Clerk substantial time by eliminating the needless administrative burden of mailing notice of orders or judgments to parties who are already aware of those orders or judgments by virtue of their presence at the time the same were made.